saugata-git/Search_Engine/README.md

-# A-Hypertextual-Web-Search-Engine :: Quest
+# Quest :: A-Hypertextual-Web-Search-Engine
-   Aim of the project is to implement a search engine like Google which can search for information from several remote servers based on hypertextual page rank.
+   Aim of the project is to implement a search engine like Google which can search for information from several remote servers in local network based on hypertextual page rank.
 # Project status:
    ongoing
 # Written in:
    C++
 # References:
-   The Anatomy of a Large-Scale Hypertextual Web Search Engine :: Google</br>
+   Google :: The Anatomy of a Large-Scale Hypertextual Web Search Engine </br>
    http://infolab.stanford.edu/~backrub/google.html